 And, while these decisions are being made, there is always the possibility that the defendant is still trying to win the case.
 The defendant may try to get the judge to overturn the ruling, or request a new trial based on some problem that occurred during the trial, or appeal the case to a higher court.
 Remember the "motion for judgement notwithstanding verdict?"
 If the jury's verdict was really off-base to most reasonable people, then the judge might agree to the motion and change the verdict.

-For more information on lawsuits and related topics, check out the links below.
+For more information on lawsuits and related topics, check out the links that follow.